ashleychea/GT-Summer-2024-Internship/Ashley Chea/week6.md

 ### What I worked on each day

-During my second week at Grant Thornton (GT), Here's what I accomplished each day:
+During my sixth week at Grant Thornton (GT), Here's what I accomplished each day:

 - Monday (7/15):